CuriousLearner/CuriousLearner/README.md

 - 📫 How to reach me: Sanyam@SanyamKhurana.com
 - 😄 My website: https://SanyamKhurana.com
 - 🧙‍♂️ My Mastadon: https://mastodon.social/@curiouslearner
-- ⚡ Fun fact: If you ever mistakenly use `print` in Python3 as a statement (instead of a function) and see the line `Did you mean <python3 syntax of code>`, I added that feature in Python.
+- ⚡ Fun fact: In Python3, I've added a clever feature.
+If you accidentally use print incorrectly, Python will kindly suggest the right way to do it.
+It's my way of making coding a little friendlier for you!
 - 😄 Pronouns: He/Him

 <!--